draios/onprem-install-docs/6.X/6.4.1/README.md

       ```bash
       ./installer deploy
       ```
-7. On successful run of Installer towards the end of your terminal you should see the below:
+7. On a successful run of Installer towards the end of your terminal you should see the below message:

       ```
       All Pods Ready.....Continuing